harishraj0822/AI_Powered_SQL_DB/README.md

-Project Title: TalkToDB — Natural Language Interface to SQL Database
+Project Title: AI-Powered SQL — Natural Language Interface to SQL Database

-Summary: TalkToDB is an AI-powered interface that allows users to interact with a MySQL database using plain English prompts.
+Summary: AI-Powered SQL is an interface that allows users to interact with a MySQL database using plain English prompts.
 It leverages OpenAI's GPT-4 model to convert natural language queries into optimized SQL statements, execute them on the database, and return results in a user-friendly UI.
 This eliminates the need for end users to know SQL, making data